telefonicaid/fiware-orion/doc/manuals/user/walkthrough_apiv2.md

 `GET /v2/entities` operation.

 You may wonder why accumulator-server.py is getting this message if you don't actually do any update.
-This is because the Orion Context Broker considers the transition from "non existing subscription" to "subscribed" as a change.

-NGSI specification is not clear on if an initial notification has to be sent in this case or not.
-On one hand, some developers have told us that it might be useful to know the initial values before starting to receive notifications due to actual changes.
-On the other hand, an application can get the initial status using synchronous queries.
-Thus, this behavior could be changed in a later version.
-What's your opinion? :)
+This is due to the *initial notification*, which details are described [here](initial_notification.md).

 Now, do the following exercise, based on what you know from [update entity](#update-entity): oerform the following four updates in sequence, letting